cnwutianhao/memory-free/README.md

 # Memory Free

-Memory Free is a standalone application designed to facilitate efficient memory management and memory release on Windows, Linux, and macOS operating systems.
-This repository provides the complete source code and resources necessary to build and run the Memory Free application.
+On Windows, Linux, and macOS operating systems, Memory Free is a standalone tool created to aid effective memory management and memory release.
+The whole source code and materials required to create and execute the Memory Free program are available in this repository.

 ## Packaging